hortonworks/cloudbreak/docs/index.md

 We provide a list of default Hadoop cluster Blueprints for your convenience, however you can always build and use your own Blueprint.

-1. Simple single node - Apache Ambari blueprint

-This is a simple [Blueprint](https://raw.githubusercontent.com/sequenceiq/ambari-rest-client/1.6.0/src/main/resources/blueprints/single-node-hdfs-yarn) which allows you to launch a single node, pseudo-distributed Hadoop Cluster in the cloud.

-It allows you to use the following services: HDFS, YARN, MAPREDUCE2.

-2. Full stack single node - HDP 2.1 blueprint

-This is a complex [Blueprint](https://raw.githubusercontent.com/sequenceiq/ambari-rest-client/1.6.0/src/main/resources/blueprints/hdp-singlenode-default) which allows you to launch a single node, pseudo-distributed Hadoop Cluster in the cloud.

-It allows you to use the following services: HDFS, YARN, MAPREDUCE2, GANGLIA, HBASE, HIVE, HCATALOG, WEBHCAT, NAGIOS, OOZIE, PIG, SQOOP, STORM, TEZ, FALCON, ZOOKEEPER.

-3. Simple multi node - Apache Ambari blueprint
+1. Simple multi node - Apache Ambari blueprint

 This is a simple [Blueprint](https://raw.githubusercontent.com/sequenceiq/ambari-rest-client/1.6.0/src/main/resources/blueprints/multi-node-hdfs-yarn) which allows you to launch a multi node, fully distributed Hadoop Cluster in the cloud.

 It allows you to use the following services: HDFS, YARN, MAPREDUCE2.

-4. Full stack multi node - HDP 2.1 blueprint
+2. Full stack multi node - HDP 2.1 blueprint

 This is a complex [Blueprint](https://raw.githubusercontent.com/sequenceiq/ambari-rest-client/1.6.0/src/main/resources/blueprints/hdp-multinode-default) which allows you to launch a multi node, fully distributed Hadoop Cluster in the cloud.

 It allows you to use the following services: HDFS, YARN, MAPREDUCE2, GANGLIA, HBASE, HIVE, HCATALOG, WEBHCAT, NAGIOS, OOZIE, PIG, SQOOP, STORM, TEZ, FALCON, ZOOKEEPER.

-5. Custom blueprints
+3. Custom blueprints

 We allow you to build your own Blueprint - for further instructions please check the Apache Ambari [documentation](https://cwiki.apache.org/confluence/display/AMBARI/Blueprints).